R2Northstar/ModdingDocs/docs/source/squirrel/intro.rst

 Booleans are a value that either represent ``true`` or ``false`` and are declared with the keyword ``bool``

-Build in functions to changes typed of a variable for integers are

 .. code-block:: javascript

     bool TrueOrFalse = true